input-output-hk/Developer-Experience-working-group/CHARTER.md

 Chairpersons:
 * Ben Hart
+* Alex TODO
-* Manu Gunther
+* Phillip DiSarro

 4.3 Chair Selection

-* Chairs shall be volunteers or elected by the members, with no more than four chairs serving at one time.
+* Chairs shall be volunteers or elected by the members (in the event of a contest), with no more than four chairs serving at one time.
 Service shall be evaluated annually, with no maximum term.
 * The Chair/s of the working group will rotate every six months to ensure equal participation from all members of the working group.

 4.4 Chair Duties